The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 forecast = results_training.get_forecast(steps=len(test))

-The result is an object that contains forecast_mean and a function that returns a confidence interval.
+The result is an object that contains an attribute called forecast_mean and a function that returns a confidence interval.

 forecast_mean = forecast.predicted_mean